-49. However, this evolution raises some questions.
-At its 28th session, the Committee requested the World Heritage Centre to "convene a special expert meeting of all regions of the world on the concept of OUV, to reflect its growing concern with regard to the different interpretation and application of the concept in the different regions and by different actors, as well as by the Advisory Bodies ".

-50. Although the importance of the notion of outstanding universal value is affirmed in paragraph 49 of the Operational Guidelines, nonetheless, it remains that nomination criteria refer to less strict notions: criterion (ii) mentions important interchange of human values, criteria (iv), (v) and (vii) refer to the notion of outstanding examples or eminently representative superlative natural phenomena.

-51. Monitoring of the property is carried out based on the values considered at the time of inscription.
+- 49. However, this evolution raises some questions.
+At its 28th session, the Committee requested the World Heritage Centre to "convene a special expert meeting of all regions of the world on the concept of OUV, to reflect its growing concern with regard to the different interpretation and application of the concept in the different regions and by different actors, as well as by the Advisory Bodies ". - 50.
+Although the importance of the notion of outstanding universal value is affirmed in paragraph 49 of the Operational Guidelines, nonetheless, it remains that nomination criteria refer to less strict notions: criterion (ii) mentions important interchange of human values, criteria (iv), (v) and (vii) refer to the notion of outstanding examples or eminently representative superlative natural phenomena. - 51.
+Monitoring of the property is carried out based on the values considered at the time of inscription.
 Therefore, States Parties may be tempted to request the nomination based on less strict criteria in terms of management and protection.
-Once inscribed, the property benefits from the prestige of the World Heritage "badge " even if its other values become greatly altered.37.

-52. The Global Strategy has extended World Heritage to modern heritage.
+Once inscribed, the property benefits from the prestige of the World Heritage "badge" even if its other values become greatly altered.. - 52.
+The Global Strategy has extended World Heritage to modern heritage.
 Although, for this category, the passage of time has not left its mark.
 The Operational Guidelines for the nomination of specific types of sites indicated with regard to new cities of the 20th century that " it is difficult to assess the quality of new towns of the twentieth century.
 History alone will tell which of them will best serve as examples of contemporary town planning.
 The

+Thus, for example, the nomination file of Mont Quingcheng, presented in 2000, was based on both cultural and natural criteria.
+This mountain, located in one of the eleven critical regions for biodiversity, is a major habitat for the great panda.
+IUCN requested the referral of the file for clarification of various points (management of the buffer zone, staff training, possibility of extension to other sites important for the great panda), and notably compatibility of the nomination with a dam project of which the Organization had been informed upon termination of its evaluation.
+This property was inscribed at the session in 2000 on only cultural criteria (cradle of Taoism, exchange of values, historic site).

-33 Since 2005 it is drafted as follows: " to be an outstanding example of a traditional human settlement, landuse, or sea-use which is representative of a culture (or cultures), or human interaction with the environment especially when it has become vulnerable under the impact of irreversible change ".
+Since 2005 it is drafted as follows: " to be an outstanding example of a traditional human settlement, landuse, or sea-use which is representative of a culture (or cultures), or human interaction with the environment especially when it has become vulnerable under the impact of irreversible change ".

-34 "To be directly or indirectly associated with events or living traditions, with ideas, or with beliefs, with artistic and literary works of outstanding universal significance.
+" To be directly or indirectly associated with events or living traditions, with ideas, or with beliefs, with artistic and literary works of outstanding universal significance.
 (The Committee considers that this criterion should preferably be used in conjunction with other criteria) ".

-35 Although in 1979 (3rd session, Cairo, Luxor), the Committee decided at the time of the nomination of Auschwitz Concentration Camp, to inscribe this site as a unique site and to restrict the nomination of other sites of the same type, Hiroshima, Gorée, Robben Island, Bikini, and the Australian Convict sites have since been inscribed.
+Although in 1979 (3rd session, Cairo, Luxor), the Committee decided at the time of the nomination of Auschwitz Concentration Camp, to inscribe this site as a unique site and to restrict the nomination of other sites of the same type, Hiroshima, Gorée, Robben Island, Bikini, and the Australian Convict sites have since been inscribed.

-36 Jantar Mantar (India), Dengfeng (China)
+Jantar Mantar (India), Dengfeng (China)